MarkusDegen/ml_resources/README.md

 ##### Questions

 - Can K Means handle categorical data?
     - The k-Means algorithm is not applicable to categorical data, as categorical variables are discrete and do not have any natural origin.
-So computing euclidean distance for such as space is not meaningful.
+So computing euclidean distance for such as space is not meaningful. => [twoardsdatascience, also links to kmodes](https://towardsdatascience.com/clustering-algorithm-for-data-with-mixed-categorical-and-numerical-features-d4e3a48066a0)
     - **NOT CHECKED YET** Can [kmodes](https://github.com/nicodv/kmodes) be used for it?

 #### Hierarchical Clustering